Skip to Content

-The Affect and Cognition Cluster conducts research and teaching activities that investigate human affective and cognitive processes in laboratory and field settings.
+The Affect, Cognition, and Environment Cluster conducts research and teaching activities that investigate human affective and cognitive processes in laboratory and field settings.

 The Clinical Psychologists Service Cluster will explore the issues surrounding the role and competence of clinical psychologists, to develop a comprehensive understanding of their role and function.

 Research with the Community Health in Practice and Service (CHiPS) Cluster is service and practice driven, whereby needs associated through community service and practice is identified and explored.

 The Critical Health and Social Psychology Cluster is involved in research into the broader social and political issues involved in health and wellbeing.

 The EPIC Research Cluster focuses on amplifying the contribution made by Psychology to sustainable human flourishing, and to the eradication of poverty and inequality in particular.

 The Health and Ageing Research Team is an interdisciplinary group involved in a number of research projects related to health and aging in New Zealand.

 The Hearth Cluster conducts research that analyses wicked problems of intimate and sexual violence, exploitation, abuse, exclusion and marginalisation to inform praxis and build capacity for community movements towards social justice and safety.